novafacing/cgc-challenges/challenges/simple_integer_calculator/README.md

 ## Challenges

 This challenge binary uses a trie to store function pointers to reach deeper functionality.
 Exploration of the challenge set will require processing the entries in the trie and generating inputs capable of exercising the application.

+### Read Notes

+* It's literally a ginormous processor func idk what we can do with this